Diazonium compound: Preparation

 Chloride salts of diazonium cation, traditionally prepared from the aniline, sodium nitrite, and hydrochloric acid, are unstable at room temperature and are classically prepared at 0–5 °C. However, one can isolate diazonium compounds as tetrafluoroborate or tosylate salts, which are stable solids at room temperature.
 It is often preferred that the diazonium salt remain in solution, but they do tend to supersaturate.
 Operators have been injured or even killed by an unexpected crystallization of the salt followed by its detonation.

 Due to these hazards, diazonium compounds are often not isolated.
 Instead they are used in situ.
 This approach is illustrated in the preparation of an arenesulfonyl compound:

+Alternatively, an easily prepared diazo cation can transfer the diazotation to another amine through a triazene intermediate (compare diazo transfer).

 Reactions

 Arenediazonium salts are highly versatile reagents.
 After electrophilic aromatic substitution, diazonium chemistry is the most frequently applied strategy to prepare aromatic compounds.

-In general, two reactions are possible for diazonium salts: reductive additions to azenes ("diazo coupling") and hydrazines, and substitution.
+In general, two reactions are possible for diazonium salts: reductive additions to arenes ("diazo coupling") and hydrazines, and substitution.
 The latter case is no simple S_{N}1 or S_{N}2 reaction, characterized instead by aryl radicals and cations.